MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 Central teams should use the Cloud Adoption Framework guidance to set up spending guardrails across the organization so workload teams understand what the central team can offer.

-For more information, see [Cost Management policy compliance processes](/azure/cloud-adoption-framework/govern/cost-management/compliance-processes) and [Develop cost governance policy statements](/azure/cloud-adoption-framework/govern/cost-management/#develop-governance-policy-statements).
-We encourage the organization to [Adopt policy-driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) for implementation.
+We encourage the organization to [adopt policy-driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) for implementation.

 ## Related links